 - Can view usage and billing information across the organization

-Role that can manage any resource grant globally, as well as create, monitor, and manage users and roles.
-More specifically, this role:
+The SECURITY_ADMIN role manages any resource grant globally, and can also create, monitor, and manage users and roles.
+This role:

-- Is implicitly granted the MANAGE GRANTS security privilege to be able to modify any grant, including revoking it.
+- Is implicitly granted the MANAGE GRANTS security privilege; users assigned the SECURITY_ADMIN role can modify any grant, including revocation.

-Pseudo-role that is automatically granted to every user and every role in your account.
-The EVERYONE role can carry privileges on securable resources, just like any other role.
+This role is automatically granted to every individual and every role in your organization.
+As with any other role, the EVERYONE role can carry privileges on resources.

-This role is typically used in cases where explicit access control is not needed and all users are viewed as equal with regard to their access rights.
+EVERYONE typically is used in cases where you don’t need explicit access control and all individuals are viewed as equal with regard to their access rights.

-By default, a newly-created role is not assigned to any user, nor granted to any other role.
+By default, a newly-defined role is neither assigned to any individual nor granted to any other role.

-For instructions to create custom roles, see Creating Custom Roles.
+For instructions on how to define roles, see Creating User-Defined Roles.

-To simplify grant management, future grants allow defining an initial set of privileges on resources created in a schema (i.e. grant the SELECT privilege on all new tables created in the schema my_schema to a specified role).
+To simplify grant management, future grants allow you to define an initial set of privileges on resources created in a schema.
+For example, you can grant the SELECT privilege on all new tables created in the schema my_schema to any role you specify.

-There is no concept of a “super-user” or “super-role” in Tabular that can bypass authorization checks.
-All access requires appropriate access privileges.
+Important In Tabular there is no concept of a “super-user” or “super-role” that can bypass authorization checks.
+Any access requires appropriate access privileges.

 Privileges on resource creation

-- Any FUTURE privileges granted to roles on the containing resource (e.g. if FUTURE_SELECT is granted to role A on database my_db, then any tables created in my_db will have SELECT granted to role A).
+When you create a new resource, FUTURE privileges are granted to roles on the particular resource.
+For example, if you grant FUTURE_SELECT to role A on database my_db, then any tables subsequently created in my_db also will have SELECT granted to role A.

-There is no formal concept of resource ownership.
-All privileges on a securable resource must be explicitly defined, including GRANT which allows a role to grant and revoke privileges for other roles.
+Note There is no formal concept of resource ownership.
+You must explicitly assign all privileges on a resource, including GRANT (which allows a role to grant and revoke privileges for other roles).